chriha/laravel-api-documentation/README.md

 ...
 ```

-... will result in the following response:
+... will result to the following response body:

 ```json
 {